Tuesday, March 21, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Four key improvements of Wi-Fi 7

-The new Wi-Fi standard, technically known as 802.11be, encompasses all previous Wi-Fi revisions with many new features — some still being worked out.
+The new Wi-Fi standard, technically known as 802.11be, encompasses all previous Wi-Fi revisions with many new features—some still being worked out.
 However, you can remember four essential items below.

 1. The all-new 320MHz channel width

-The first is the new and much wider channel width, up to 320MHz or double that of Wi-Fi 6/6E.
+The first thing to note about Wi-Fi 7 is the new and much wider channel width, up to 320MHz, or double that of Wi-Fi 6/6E.

-Organically, this new channel width is only available on the 6GHz band, with up to three 320MHz channels.
-However, Wi-Fi 7 can combine portions of the 6GHz and 5GHz bands to create this new bandwidth — more in the Multi-Link Operation section below.
+This new channel width is generally available on the 6GHz band, with up to three 320MHz channels.
+However, Wi-Fi 7 can also combine portions of the 6GHz and 5GHz bands to create this new bandwidth—more in the Multi-Link Operation section below.

 Wi-Fi 7 also supports double the partial streams, up to 16.
 As a result, technically, a 16-stream (16×16) Wi-Fi 7 6GHz band can deliver up to over 40Gbps of bandwidth, especially when considering the new QAM support below.